-In 2014, the Trustee accepted the Pinnacle Achievement Award from the National Association of State Treasurers for the proactive financial literacy outreach by the Trustee’s Office.
-In 2012, his accomplishments were recognized when he was named Trustee of the Year for West Tennessee by the Tennessee County Trustee Association (TCTA).
+In 2016, the Lenoir was named the Tennessee Trustee of the Year by the Tennessee County Trustee's Association (TCTA).
+In 2014, he accepted the Pinnacle Achievement Award from the National Association of State Treasurers for the proactive financial literacy outreach by the Trustee’s Office.
+In 2012, his accomplishments were recognized when he was named Trustee of the Year for the West Tennessee region by the TCTA.

 In 2011, Tennessee Governor Bill Haslam asked Mr. Lenoir to serve with the Delta Leadership Institute to help address problems specific to the Delta Region with solutions that incorporate community and collaboration.

-On the state level, he is past president of the West Tennessee Trustees Association (WTTA) and is the incoming president of TCTA.
+On the state level, he is the current president of TCTA and past president of the West Tennessee Trustees Association (WTTA).

 Mr. Lenoir is a graduate of the University of Alabama’s Culverhouse School of Accountancy where he received his B.S. in accounting.
 He enjoys hunting and fishing with his two sons, is an avid reader, amateur apiarist (beekeeper) and gardener.
 Mr. Lenoir and his wife Shannon live on a small family farm in east Shelby County.